-- system (the definition of an object of inquiry in terms that allow replicability among experiments, the text consider only systems with feedback, aka cybernetic systems), - interface (the properties and design of permeable boundaries within and among systems), - "scale" (in terms on multilevel, multilayer, multidimensional analysis possible for a system; the scale the text aims to provide tools for is what is defined as fractal scale.
-Briefly here the scale at which data manifest challenges for state-of-the-art heuristics, for a general idea of this scale see [31]);
+• system: the definition of an object of inquiry in terms that allow replicability among experiments, the text starts with systems with feedback, aka cybernetic systems, but most of the content is relevant to any kind,

+- interface: the properties and design principles of permeable boundaries within and among systems, - "scale": in terms on multilevel, multilayer, multidimensional analysis possible for a system; the scale the text aims to provide tools for is what is defined as "fractal" scale.
+Briefly here the scale at which data manifest challenges for state-of-the-art heuristics, for a general idea of this scale see [37]); also, for an intuition about how percolating this concept is, at the highest level of a technological stack the "fractal" scale manifests as mirroring between organisations and their systems design as defined in [8].

-these structured concepts are therefore used to describe some interesting worldly phenomena:
+These structured concepts are therefore used to describe some interesting worldly phenomena:

-- growth (biological and informational), - connectedness (the property of having a channel with capacity/bandwidth for feedback, and how to represent connected components in systems), - cognition (the structure using these concepts for intellectual enquiries and understanding).
+- growth (biological and informational), - connectedness (the property of having a channel with capacity/bandwidth, and how to represent connected components in systems), - cognition (the orchestration of structures for intellectual enquiries and understanding).

 And finally also a possible framework for the currently ineffable concept of consciousness.
-These will result in an attempt to create tools for the understanding of causality and emergence (like in "emergent phenomenon").
+These will result in an attempt to create tools for the leveraging of structures as a reasoning tool and the description of emergence (like in "emergent phenomenon").
 The output will be three main compound concepts coming out from this reasoning: hyperconnected cybernetic systems (HCS), fractal scale and cognitive costs associated with HCS.
-So basically: systems, interfaces and scales.
+So basically in general: systems, interfaces and scales.
 Let's expand on those.